-Rather than applying to Wells Fargo directly, you’ll apply through one of their partner dealerships after you’ve found a car that you’d like to buy.
+Rather than applying at Wells Fargo directly, you’ll apply through one of their partner dealerships after you’ve found a car that you’d like to buy.
 This company also offers loans for specialty vehicles, like motorcycles.

 In addition to auto loans, Wells Fargo offers auto loan refinancing, and you can complete a refinance application directly with Wells Fargo.
 Even if you have a low credit score, you may still be eligible for refinancing.
 With terms up to 72 months, these loans offer plenty of versatility.